 How can I avoid the queues at the Sagrada Familia?

 In an attempt to reduce the queues, the basilica sells tickets online via its website.
 The basic ticket price is currently €15.
 When booking online you download your tickets as a PDF file which you can print out.

-Alternatively you can purchase your tickets from this website and receive them directly in your phone via email or SMS.
+Alternatively you can purchase fast track tickets from this website and receive them directly in your phone via email or SMS.
 You can then show your ticket directly on your smartphone without having to print it out.

 Tickets are allocated based on a system of 15 minute time slots.
 Due to the popularity of the site and the high number of people who visit every day, it’s essential that you arrive on time.

 Once inside the basilica you can stay for as long as you like.
 You should allow approximately 2 hours for visiting the Sagrada Familia including the small museum in the basement.